AdobeDocs/experience-manager-learn.pt-BR/help/forms/aem-forms-and-adobe-sign/configure-adaptive-form-for-single-signer.md

 >[!VIDEO](https://video.tv.adobe.com/v/39475?quality=12&learn=on)

-Os ativos relacionados a este vídeo podem ser baixados no link a seguir
+As Assets relacionadas a este vídeo podem ser baixadas no link a seguir

 * [Alteração Do Formulário Do Beneficiário](assets/change-of-beneficiary-form.zip)